User Defined Functions (UDFs)

 DESCRIBE FUNCTION

 Displays the attributes of the given UDF/UDTF in tabular format.
-Users with SYSTEM ADMIN permission or proc-level permissions on the function (or across all functions) will be allowed to see the function attributes.
+Users with SYSTEM ADMIN or ADMIN permission on the UDF (or all UDFs) will see the entire UDF configuration, while users with EXECUTE permissions will only see the name of the UDF & its execution mode.

 DESCRIBE FUNCTION Syntax